GetLoginEth/login/README.md

 `truffle deploy --reset --network xdai`

+or for development

+`truffle deploy --reset --network development`

+Do the same with `src/smart-bzz` folder.
+This folder contains implementation of BZZ token.

 ### Building project

 In the project directory, you can run:

 `yarn` - install dependencies

-`yarn build-rinkeby` - build project for rinkeby

-`yarn build-mainnet` - build project for mainnet
+`yarn build` - build project

 `yarn start` - start project locally

-Donation accepted by ETH address getlogin.eth or 0xde442ceD045ae30e076597C428876782b42D24cC